abygaelle/connect-four/README.md

 ____
 ### Rules of Connect Four:
 1. You will start as Player 1
+2. Click the top circles to place a chip
-2. Get four circles in a row either horizontal, vertical or diagonally to win the game.
+3. Get four circles in a row either horizontal, vertical or diagonally to win the game.
-3. HAVE FUN!!!🥳
+4. HAVE FUN!!!🥳
 ______________
 ### Desktop View:
 ___